 Method Code letter

 Cents per kilometre S

-12% of original value Т

-One-third of actual expenses 0

 Logbook В

 Work-related travel expenses

 This question is about travel expenses you incur that are directly related to your work as an employee.
 They include:

 - public transport, including air travel and taxi fares - bridge and road tolls, parking fees and short-term car hire - meal, accommodation and incidental expenses you incur while away overnight for work - expenses for motorcycles and vehicles with a carrying capacity of one tonne or more, or nine or more passengers, such as utility trucks and panel vans - actual expenses (such as any petrol, oil and repair costs) you incur to travel in a car that is owned or leased by someone else.